iftechfoundation/ifarchive-static/md/org-procedures.md

 If you don't know where something goes, or if the "suggested dir" is clearly wrong, ask on the Slack.

+### HTML games in various dev systems

+HTML games in Twine, Ink, and Texture should be moved to `games/twine`, `games/ink`, and `games/texture`, but all other HTML games should be moved to `games/html`.

+Most of the games in the archive are organized by _output format_.
+Multiple IF dev systems may generate output files in the same output format, e.g. Inform, ZIL, and Dialog can all generate Z-Code files, and all games in Z-Code format would be organized into `if-archive/games/zcode`, regardless of the dev system that was used to create them.

+There are many dev systems that can generate output files in HTML format, including Twine, Adventuron, Ink, Texture, and even Inform.
+Unfortunately, we didn't make a very clear decision early on between whether to organize HTML files by dev system (`games/twine`) or whether to organize them by output format (`games/html`).

+So, now, we're going to follow existing patterns, continuing to put Twine, Ink, and Texture games in their own folder, moving all other HTML games into `games/html`.

+(Also note that we always organize `games/source` by _dev system_.
+For example, we have separate directories for `games/source/inform` and `games/source/dialog` games.
+We'll continue to follow existing patterns, organizing `games/source` by dev system.)

 ### Files related to other files

 Sometimes we get two related uploads.
 For example, an author might upload a game file and its source code separately.